AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/int-biginit-schema-update-request.md

 * Adobe Commerce (all deployment methods) all [supported versions](https://www.adobe.com/content/dam/cc/en/legal/terms/enterprise/pdfs/Adobe-Commerce-Software-Lifecycle-Policy.pdf)

 This article provides solutions for when you are unable to save a product update, like a price change, or deleting, and duplicating a product.
 You may see the error message *The stock item was unable to be saved.
 Please try again.* You might fail to deploy after a product update.
-You may also see the following MySQL error message when you run `php bin/magento setup:upgrade`.
-On Adobe Commerce on cloud infrastruture this error shows in the deployment logs:
+You may also see the following MySQL error message when you run `php bin/magento setup:upgrade` (on Adobe Commerce on cloud infrastruture this error shows in the deployment logs):

 ```mysql
 SQLSTATE[22003]: Numeric value out of range: 167 Out of range value for column 'value_id' at row 1, query was: INSERT INTO `catalog_product_entity_decimal` (`attribute_id`,`store_id`,`row_id`,`value`) VALUES (?, ?, ?, ?)
 ON DUPLICATE KEY UPDATE `attribute_id` = VALUES(`attribute_id`), `store_id` = VALUES(`store_id`), `row_id` = VALUES(`row_id`), `value` = VALUES(`value`)
 ```

 The solutions described in the article are:
-* Update the *[ AUTO_INCREMENT ]* to the next value from the table or
+* Update the *[!DNL AUTO_INCREMENT ]* to the next value from the table or
 * *INT* to *BIGINT* schema update

 Which solution you use depends on what has caused the issue.
 Refer to the the steps below to isolate the cause.